YogeshManni/Php-milestone/README.md

 - [x] Services - Each service detail will be described
 - [x] Payment - Payment to book a service
 - [x] Tracking - to track status of car wash service
+- [x] Orders - contains the history of orders placed by users (only visible to admin)

 # Usage